amhsirak/technet/README.md

 git clone https://github.com/karishmas6/technet.git
 ```

-## To Do
-Image Upload

-Social Login

-Changes in UI

  *Note: This project is still being built and hence the README might be not so detailed.*